- Children Diagnosed With Cancer: Financial and Insurance Issues

 - Dates, names, and outcomes of calls, letters, or emails to insurers and others

-- Medical costs that were not reimbursed, those waiting for the insurance company’s response, and other costs related to treatment
+- Medical costs that were not reimbursed, those waiting for the insurance company, and other costs related to treatment

 - Meals and lodging expenses

-- Travel to and from doctor’s appointments and treatments or the hospital (including gas, mileage, and parking for a personal car; and taxi, bus, medical transportation, or ambulance fees)
+- Travel to and from doctor’s appointments and treatments or the hospital (including gas, mileage, and parking; and costs for a taxi, bus, medical transportation, or ambulance)

 - Admissions, clinic visits, lab work, diagnostic tests, procedures, and treatment dates